sedeh/docker-hello/README.md

 This repo demonstrates a basic docker app.

-Follow along in the detailed self-guided walk-through here: https://www.linkedin.com/pulse/containerized-apps-part-1-up-running-docker-samuel-edeh/
+Follow along in the detailed step-by-step guide here: https://www.linkedin.com/pulse/containerized-apps-part-1-up-running-docker-samuel-edeh/

 Clone the repo and follow these steps to build and run the app: